 Koss Pro-4AA Studio Quality Headphones

 The Koss Pro-4AA’s closed-ear design helps achieve a more isolated listening experience, limiting outside interference and sparing others the sound of the 70s blaring from your headphones.
 They have very good tonal quality and range.
 The bass is not overwhelming.
-They’re a bit heavy and not incredibly comfortable, but they do produce very high quality sound.
-They currently go for around $55 online.Check Current Price on Amazon
+They’re a bit heavy and not incredibly comfortable, but they do produce very high quality sound with a vintage look.Check Current Price on Amazon

 I-MEGO Headphones, Throne Gold, Leather Headband and Soft Pouch